codeforsanjose/tranparentCA/docs/raw_data_description.md

 ### Incorrect values
 1. Many money fields contain negative values.
 They can be stored and analyzed separately.
-2. Some money fields contain "Aggregate" and "N/A" as value.
-It should be converted to null values.
+2. Some money fields contain "Aggregate", "Not Provided" and "N/A" as value.
+They should be converted to null values.
 3. The years\_of\_service field in pensions contains "Beneficiary".
 It should be converted to null values.

 ### Pipeline speed of reading